<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=749646578535459&amp;ev=PageView&amp;noscript=1">

 Use a Structured Quality Improvement Method

-Organizations use several structured improvements cycles to implement quality improvement.
-For example, DMAIC (Define, Measure, Analyze, Improve, Control) is popular with organizations that have implemented Six Sigma and are interested in statistical control.
-However, many of our customers prefer a more straightforward approach called PDSA.
+Organizations use several structured improvement cycles to implement quality improvement.
+For example, DMAIC (Define, Measure, Analyze, Improve, Control) is popular with organizations that have implemented Six Sigma and are interested in statistical control, and PDSA offers a more straightforward approach to implementing and evaluating improvements.

 Play Catchball